 This is particularly important because information that is left off of the form could seriously harm your ability to obtain the clearance.
 The Government frequently views omissions as "falsification" of the form (lies), and it will deny or revoke clearance for this reason even if the omitted information by itself would not have prevented you from getting cleared.
 It is also a criminal offense to provide false information on the SF86, which can further prevent you from getting cleared, and in some circumstances could lead to you being criminally prosecuted.
 A consultation with an experienced attorney will help you avoid these problems and increase your chances of getting cleared.

 you in preparing for the interview with the investigator in your case.
 Not all background investigations require an interview of the applicant, but many do.
 Applications for Top Secret, update investigations, and investigations for Confidential or Secret where there is adverse information will all include an interview.

 Although in most cases an attorney cannot accompany you in the interview, it is often a great benefit to work through the adverse information that will come up in the interview beforehand with an experienced security clearance attorney.
 The attorney can help you organize the information that you need to convey to the investigator, suggest things to volunteer to the investigator that are helpful to your case but that the investigator might not ask about, recommend materials that you might want to take to the interview, and give you advice about how to conduct yourself in the interview.
 All of these can greatly increase your odds of success.

 25 Years of Experience as an Investigator and Lawyer

-We take a very practical approach to solving legal problems.
-We offer straightforward advice and assistance to clients.
-We understand you have complicated and daunting issues, and we will provide you knowledgeable, strategic guidance throughout your case.
-Our goal is to help you navigate and resolve legal problems with the best result possible, guided by the facts and the law - but equally as important - guided by your personal goals and priorities.
+Leslie takes a very practical approach to solving legal problems.
+She offers straightforward advice and assistance to clients.
+She knows you have complicated and daunting issues, an will provide you knowledgeable, strategic guidance throughout your case.
+Her goal is to help you navigate and resolve legal problems with the best result possible, guided by the facts and the law - but equally as important - guided by your personal goals and priorities.